sakis475/simple-warehouse/README.md

 1. Clone this repository and cd in it.
 2. `docker-compose up -d //Needs docker for this installed and running`
 3. `npm i`
-4. `npm run initDB //Initialize the database preexisting data`
-5. `npm run test //Test the api`
+4. `npm run test //Test the api`
-6. `npm run start`
+5. `npm run start:prod`
-7. Then open localhost:3013 in any browser
+6. Then open localhost:3013 in any browser

 ## API Endpoints